Document belonging to the Greek Mythology Link, a web site created by Carlos Parada, author of Genealogical Guide to Greek Mythology

 3108: Oeneus, King of Calydon, neglects Artemis in a sacrifice.
 Engraving by Bernard Picart, 1673-1733.

-The circle closes
+The circle almost closed

 Thoas 2 had a son Haemon 2, who in turn was father of Oxylus 2.
 The story of Oxylus 2 reminds of the story of Aetolus 2, but emigrating in the opposite direction.
-Oxylus 2 fled from Aetolia to Elis on account of the murder of Thermius or Alcidocus, became guide of the HERACLIDES, and subsequently king of Elis.
-It is said that as he was throwing the quoit he missed the mark and committed unintentional homicide.
+Oxylus 2 fled from Aetolia to Elis on account of the murder of Thermius or else of Alcidocus.
+Oxylus 2 became guide of the HERACLIDES, and subsequently king of Elis.
+It is told that as he was throwing the quoit he missed the mark and committed unintentional homicide.
 The man killed by the quoit, according to one account, was Thermius, brother of Oxylus 2; according to another, it was Alcidocus.
 Oxylus 2 and Pieria 2 had a son Aetolus 3, who could have inherited the throne fulfilling the circle, had he not died so young.
 He was buried in a tomb in the gate leading to Olympia because an oracle forbade the corpse to be laid either outside the city or within it.

 Related sections Map of Greece, CALYDONIAN HUNTERS